ushahidi/platform/docs/development-and-code/setup_alternatives/xampp.md

 {% endhint %}

 {% hint style="info" %}
-For Linux and Mac OS X , probably the easiest way to control which version of node.js you are installing, is by using the "nvm" tool.
+For Linux and Mac OS X, probably the easiest way to control which version of node.js you are installing, is by using the "nvm" tool.
 There are several tutorials available that walk you through its set up.
 A good one can be found [here](https://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/).

+For windows, you can try using [nvm-windows](https://github.com/coreybutler/nvm-windows) to manage node versions.
 {% endhint %}

 #### Installation